pencil2d/pencil2d.github.io/_posts/2018-10-02-hacktoberfest-pencil2d.md

 # Getting Started

- Hacktoberfest is a month-long celebration of open source software run by Digital Ocean in partnership with GitHub and Twilio.
+_**Hacktoberfest** is a month-long celebration of open source software run by Digital Ocean in partnership with GitHub and Twilio_.
 It is open to anyone.
 To qualify for a prize you must submit five quality pull requests to public GitHub repositories.
 This does not have to be one of our repositories, but of course we would be very happy if you do decide to work with us.
-You can sign up anytime between October 1 and October 31 at https://hacktoberfest.digitalocean.com.
+You can sign up anytime between **October 1st and October 31st** at https://hacktoberfest.digitalocean.com.
 To learn more about Hacktoberfest and how to participate, please visit their **FAQ**: https://hacktoberfest.digitalocean.com/faq.
-Remember that the due date for all PRs is October 31st!
+Remember that **the due date for all PRs is October 31st!**

 # Pencil2D's Developer's Guide

 To learn how to get started with Pencil2D's codebase please visit our dedicated [Pencil2D Documentation Page](https://www.pencil2d.org/pencil-docs/docs/) or our [Github Developer Wiki](https://github.com/pencil2d/pencil/wiki).
 At the [pencil2d/pencil Github repository](https://github.com/pencil2d/pencil/) you can find our source code and many issues we need help with.

 ## Recommended Issues